Merkle Natural Resources Management Area

 (301) 888-1377 (weekends only)

-The NRMA provides sweeping views of the Patuxent River, flowing past a landscape composed of agricultural fields and woodlands.
-The main entrance lane to the NRMA, accessed from Fenno Road, passes through mature hardwood forest of beech, yellow poplar, and oak, before making a wide loop around a grassy field in front of the Frank Oslislo Visitor Center.
-Several foot trails pass along field edges and through woodland habitat.
+Merkle provides sweeping views of the Patuxent River, which flows past a landscape composed of agricultural fields and woodlands.
+The main entrance lane to Merkle, accessed from Fenno Road, passes through mature hardwood forest of beech, yellow poplar, and oak, before making a wide loop around a grassy field in front of the Frank Oslislo Visitor Center.
 A deck at the Visitor Center provides an overlook for several freshwater ponds that may hold waterfowl, shorebirds, or waders, depending on season and water levels.
-A bird feeding station can also be viewed from the deck.
+A bird feeding station and pollinator garden can also be viewed from the deck.
 There are several picnic tables and benches near the Visitor Center.

-In addition to the entrance from Fenno Road, Merkle NRMA can also be accessed from the adjoining Jug Bay Natural Area through the Chesapeake Bay Critical Area Driving Tour, a 4.3-mile route, mostly one-way, that starts at Selby’s Landing at the end of Croom Airport Road.
-The Driving Tour crosses Mattaponi Creek and its extensive freshwater marsh along a specially engineered wooden trestle bridge that allows free flow of the underlying water.
+In addition to the entrance from Fenno Road, Merkle NRMA can also be accessed from the adjoining Jug Bay Natural Area through the spectacular Chesapeake Bay Critical Area Driving Tour, a 4.3-mile route, mostly one-way, that starts at Selby’s Landing at the end of Croom Airport Road in Patuxent River Park.
+The Driving Tour heads south, crossing Mattaponi Creek and its extensive freshwater marsh along a specially engineered wooden trestle bridge that allows free flow of the underlying water.
 One can stop at a wooden observation platform on the bridge, providing an overlook of the Mattaponi Creek and marsh, and then a little further on is a tall metal observation tower that gives wide views of the Patuxent River.

 In winter, stop along the Critical Area Driving Tour at points where the Patuxent is visible to look for waterfowl on the river.
 After harvest, the agricultural fields may harbor plovers, sparrows, meadowlarks, American Pipits, and Horned Larks.
 White-crowned Sparrows are possible near the Visitor Center in winter.
 The large field in front of the Visitor Center may hold Eastern Meadowlarks.

 At any time of year, check the bird feeding station and native plant garden behind the Visitor Center for feeder birds.

-Free, at Visitor Center and at various pullovers along the Driving Tour.
+Gravel lot at the Visitor Center and at various designated small lots along the Driving Tour.

 Bottomland DeciduousConifersHedgerowsUpland Deciduous Agricultural Crop Fields or Fallow FieldsHay Meadows, Pasture, Grass FieldOld Fields, Shrubby Meadows Forested SwampFreshwater Marsh or FloodplainFreshwater Pond, Lake, or ReservoirMud Flats (Tidal or Non-Tidal)Rivers & Streams